 How Are People Exposed to Chlorine?

-One can also be exposed through a deliberate terrorist attack.
-Chlorine in water may enter the body through skin absorption or the ears, nose, and eyes.
-The most harmful route of exposure is from breathing chlorine gas.
-Chlorine gas is heavier than air and remains in low-lying areas unless wind or other conditions provide air movement.
+The most harmful route of exposure is breathing chlorine gas.
+Because chlorine gas is heavier than air, it remains in low-lying areas unless wind or other conditions provide air movement.

-Chlorine has long been used to disinfect water because it controls or kills the growth of water-borne pathogens such as E.coli and Giardia.
-One may need to be mindful whether you are showering or drinking tap water.
-Exposure may also result from skin contact or eye contact with chlorine gas or swallowing food or water contaminated with chlorine.
+Chlorine has long been used to disinfect water because it controls or kills the growth of water-borne pathogens such as E. coli and Giardia.
+However, one must be mindful of whether they are showering or drinking tap water.

 3 Common Exposure to Chlorine: